1960 North Indian Ocean cyclone season: Severe Cyclonic Storm Nine

-Severe Cyclonic Storm Ten
+Very Severe Cyclonic Storm Ten

 On October 26, a trough formed over the south Andaman Sea and extended into the southern Bay of Bengal.
 By October 28, the system consolidated into a depression as it moved northwestward.
 Steadily intensifying, several ships encountered the storms increasing winds as it moved northward in the Bay.
 On October 30, it attained gale-force winds and further became a severe cyclonic storm early the next morning.
 During the evening of October 31, the IST Barisal recorded winds of 130 km/h, indicating that the system had acquired a core of hurricane-force winds.
 The maximum winds of this system is unknown, though reports indicated that winds peaked between 150 and 215 km/h (90 and 135 mph).
 NOAA estimated that the storm peaked with one-minute sustained winds of 195 km/h and a pressure of 966.7 mbar (hPa; 966.7 mbar).
 The storm soon made landfall with great intensity near Noakhali, East Pakistan, just three weeks after the previous storm devastated the country.
 Once onshore, cold, dry air quickly wrapped around the backside of the cyclone.
 Within four hours of landfall, little rainfall was reported near the storm's eye.
 The cyclone rapidly weakened and dissipated the following day over the Lushai Hills.

 Striking East Pakistan as a powerful storm, the system produced a storm tide of 6.1 m that moved 16 km (10 mi) inland, devastating many communities.
 A storm surge of 6.7 m was measured in Halishahar.
 In addition to the surge, there was a series of tidal waves that followed the storm, causing additional damage.
 Offshore, these waves were estimated at 12.2 m; though they significantly decreased before impacting land.
 Chittagong and surrounding communities were regarded as the hardest hit, with most being submerged in 3 m of water.
 The city's port was largely destroyed, with almost every vessel washed ashore.
 Some were found 16 km (10 mi) away and one even at another port.
 The storm's intense winds, estimated as high as 240 km/h on Sandwip Island, leveled buildings and scattered debris over large distances.
 Crops were flattened by the storm and in some instances had been "burnt" by the sheer force of the wind.
 A total of 14,174 people perished in the storm while another 200,000 were left homeless.
 Following the mass casualties from the two storms, the Government of Pakistan requested the assistance of former National Hurricane Center director, Gordon E. Dunn, to improve the warning system.